tyGavinZJU/awesome_Blockstack/sip/EN/sip-001-burn-election.md

 attacks, but it makes them easier to detect and offers peers more tools to deal with them than are available in existing systems.

-* **Ancilliary proofs enhance chain quality**:  In the Stacks blockchain, peers can enhance their preferred fork's chain quality by _contributing_ burnt tokens to their preferred chain tip.
+* **Ancillary proofs enhance chain quality**:  In the Stacks blockchain, peers can enhance their preferred fork's chain quality by _contributing_ burnt tokens to their preferred chain tip.
 This in turn helps ensure chain liveness -- small-time participants (e.g. typical users) can help honest leaders that commit to